 5 Things I Hate About New Zealand

 The stuff they don’t want to tell you about in the guidebooks but you end up finding out the hard way yourself.
 The things that frustrate you that you definitely won’t miss from a place once you’re gone.
-I’m not talking about the cheap shots or complaining about something that happened.
+I’m not talking about taking cheap shots about obvious issues, or complaining about something that happened.
 Lauren was/is uncomfortable with this series idea fearing it might offend people but that’s one of my favorite things to do.